chrthomsen/pygrametl/docs/examples/testing.rst

 If a table with the given name already exists and has differing content, an error will be raised and the table will not be updated.
 After the preconditions have been set, the ETL flow is started.
-How to execute the ETL flow is specified using the ``–etl`` flag as shown above.
+How to execute the ETL flow is specified using the ``--etl`` flag as shown above.
 When the ETL flow has finished, all postconditions are asserted and any violation raises an error.
 If multiple occurrences of the same variable have different values, an error will also be raised, no matter if the variables are in the same or different